iossifovlab/gpf/userdocs/administration/getting_started.rst

 After updating the annotation configuration file, we need to reimport the studies in order for the changes to take effect.
 To demonstrate, let's reimport the `iossifov_2014` study.
-Go to the iossifov_2014 directory:
+Go to the directory in which you downloaded it:

 .. code::